undecaf/typo3-in-a-box/README.md

 MariaDB or PostgreSQL is optional for TYPO3&nbsp;9.5+ but is required for TYPO3&nbsp;8.7.

-The following example starts TYPO3 and a MariaDB server in the same container, preserves state in volumes `typo3-root` and `typo3-data` and exposes TYPO3 and MariaDB on ports `127.0.0.1:8080` and `127.0.0.1:3306`, respectively:
+The following example starts TYPO3 and a MariaDB server in the same container, preserving state in volumes `typo3-root` and `typo3-data` and exposing TYPO3 and MariaDB on ports `127.0.0.1:8080` and `127.0.0.1:3306`, respectively:

 ```bash